ltpitt/bash-network-repair-automation/README.md

 `* * * * * /yourpath/network_check.sh >> /var/log/netcheck.log 2>&1`
 - If you also want to reboot in case wifi is not working after the fix customize the reboot_server variable accordigly editing the script:
 `nano network_check.sh`

+## Optional - Push notifications / Email

+If you want to add push or email notifications when your network is restored please check my other repo, [Simple Notifications](https://github.com/ltpitt/python-simple-notifications)

 ## Optional - Automatic repair with fsck in case of reboot